 On August 17, 2012, Progressive paid the remainder of the claim, which amounted to $75,000.
 Not every victim of a car accident, however, becomes the focal point of a media scandal.
 Not every woman killed due to negligence unites the social media sphere in anger.
 Many cases just like Katie Fisher’s fly under the radar every year.

-The law firm of Bruce A. Hagen has experience dealing with the machinations of insurance companies.
+The law firm of Hagen and Rosskopf, LLC has experience dealing with the machinations of insurance companies.
 If you feel that you may be entitled to payment from your auto insurance provider after your accident, contact the law firm of Bruce A. Hagen today.
 Discuss your options with us in a free consultation.